hknutzen/Netspoc/language.markdown

 ## Subnet relation between networks

-All networks must be disjunct if option 'check_subnets' is active.
+All networks must be disjunctive if option 'check_subnets' is active.
 This can be useful for a large topology, where a network can easily be redefined by mistake.
 Exceptions must be declared
-explictly:
+explicitly:

 - has_subnets: This network can enclose other networks.
 - subnet_of: The enclosing network is declared explicitly.